-- The foundation or structure where the motor will be installed must be sufficiently rigid, flat, free of external vibration and capable to withstand the mechanical loads to which it will be submitted; - If the foundation dimensioning is not carefully executed, this may cause serious vibration on the foundation set, motor and turbine; - The foundation structural design must be done based on the dimensional drawing, on the information about the foundation mechanical loads, and on the motor anchoring method. - The customer is responsible for the design and construction of the foundation according to the requirements described in Natural frequency of the base.
+- The foundation or structure where the motor will be installed must be sufficiently rigid, flat, free of external vibration and capable to withstand the mechanical loads to which it will be submitted; - If the foundation dimensioning is not carefully executed, this may cause serious vibration on the foundation set, motor and turbine: - The foundation structural design must be done based on the dimensional drawing, on the information about the foundation mechanical loads, and on the motor anchoring method. - The customer is responsible for the design and construction of the foundation.
+It shall be sufficiently rigid to withstand circuit forces.
+To avoid resonance vibrations the foundation shall be designed so that the natural frequency (reed frequency) of foundation together with machine is not within +/- 20% of running speed frequency.
+The customer is also responsible for lateral and torsional critical speed analysis of the complete installation.